Former Apple Discussion Board Poster.

 I will deal with Jabber and GoogleTalk names later

 Apple ones are based on the email ID that you get when you join their Web based services that includes Web Space and Email service and name, iDisk (space for storing items On Line) and so on.
 These include MobileMe names ending with @me.com and older @Mac.com names from the .Mac service that preceeded MobileMe.
+(Edit 2024:- Later still came the iCloud service which could be @icloud.com or @me.com as well as linking any older active accounts to become iCloud ones.

 Basically Apple had an On-line Service which they called .Mac.
-This gave you a email Address that ended @mac.com These can be used in iChat whether they were TrailAccounts or paid for ones that have Lapsed or have been transfered to be used with MobileMe.
-MobileMe does have a free Trial Period of 60 Days that needs a Credit Card and active actions to Discontinue before the 60 days is up.
+This gave you a email Address that ended @mac.com These can be used in iChat whether they were Trial Accounts or paid for ones that have Lapsed or have been transfered to be used with MobileMe.
+MobileMe does (Edit: did) have a free Trial Period of 60 Days that needs a Credit Card and active actions to Discontinue before the 60 days is up.
 These MobileMe trial accounts will not work after that deactivation.
-All of this leads to the fact there are two forms of Apple IDs
+All of this leads to the fact there are two forms of Apple IDs (Edit 2024:- later that could be 3 IDs with @icloud.com comeing into play in Oct 2011.

-During the life of iChat 4 Apple gave iChat to the @mac.com name Database to allow Free iChat Names, still with the @Mac.com format. iChat 4 links to This page when you click on the Get an iChat Account Button in Starting iChat or later when Adding further accounts/Screen Names
+During the life of iChat 4 Apple gave iChat to the @mac.com name Database to allow "Free iChat Names", still with the @Mac.com format. iChat 4 linked to a page (that no longer exists) that when you use the "Get an iChat Account" Button in Starting iChat or later when Adding further accounts/Screen Names

 If you have or had one this will still work for iChat 2, 3, 4 and 5 even if it was a trial account or a paid for one that has lapsed.
 If you are not sure if you remember the name or password then go to Application/Utilities and open the Keychain.
 You can also use Apple's iFogot web page and enter your @mac.com ID.
-(Basically change it)
+(Basically change the Password it)

 In the Keychain look for an item with a blue globe next to it.
 This will be the Name.
 Double Click this to bring up the info panel.
 Put a check to the Show Password box.
 Confirm with your Admin Password to Allow Once in the dialogue box that appears.
 Your password for your @mac name should now appear in the text field box for that at the bottom of the Info panel you opened.

-This will take you to a page that looks like this.
+It took you to a page that looks like this.
 This one is the Trial Sign-up page.

 The next page takes you to Payment arrangement page (with notes on how to Cancel during the 60 Day trial period - it is free but you have to actively cancel.)